Welcome to Esports

 Structure and Design

 Lipscomb Academy esports is divided into two divisions.
-The Middle School Division is coached and led by Greg Snodgrass during the Spring season and Eric Adams during the Fall season.
-The academy competes in Smash Brothers for Nintendo Switch (ESRB 10+), Rocket League (ESRB E), Minecraft (ESRB E), Fortnight (ESRB T), and Chess (ESRB E).
+The Middle School Division is coached and led by Jamon Martin.
+The academy competes in Smash Brothers for Nintendo Switch (ESRB 10+), Mario Kart 8 Deluxe (ESRB 10+), Fortnie (ESRB T), and Rocket League (ESRB E).

 The High School Division is coached by in-house esports veteran, Tyler Mason.
-Games competed in include Overwatch2 (ESRB T), Super Smash Brothers on Nintendo Switch (ESRB 10+), Fortnight (ESRB T), and Rocket League (ESRB E).
+Games competed in include Valorant (ESRB T), Super Smash Brothers on Nintendo Switch (ESRB 10+), Fortnite (ESRB T), and Rocket League (ESRB E).

 An explanation of ESRB ratings for games can be found at https://www.esrb.org/.

-We are partnered with three organizations for the 2022-2023 seasons.
-Our games are run through High School Esports League (HESL) and Middle School Esports League (MESL), Vanta League, and Electronic Gaming Federation (EGF).
+We are partnered with two organizations for the 2023-2024 seasons.
+Most of the games are run through High School Esports League (HESL) and Middle School Esports League (MESL).
+The only exception to this is Fortnite which will still be facilitated by Vanta.

 The competitive rules for each game are linked below.